 Stress First and foremost, make an assessment.
 Is there something that could possibly be stressing your gecko?
 Stress will make many reptiles go off food, and it is the most common cause.

 A new gecko may take one to two weeks, sometimes longer, to adjust to its new environment before beginning to eat food.
 This is normal.
 Your gecko's life has just completely changed - new home, new sounds, new sights, new enclosure, new routine, and new people.
 Please do not handle or play with your gecko while it is settling in, or mess around in its enclosure other than to place food, water, and mist if needed.
 Unnecessarily handling a new gecko and/or constantly rearranging its setup can be stressful, and can cause your gecko to take even longer to begin eating.

 Geckos* don't need friends, and in fact, they don't even like friends.
 They are incapable of complex emotions, and are happiest when living alone.
+(DO NOT make the mistake of anthropomorphizing your pet.
+They are not people and don't feel how we do!)
 Please separate your geckos if you have them housed together and notice one is not eating.
-Geckos can bully each other, or one could eat all the food, and the unlucky one can end up losing weight or starving.
+Geckos can bully each other, or, one could eat all the food, and the unlucky one can end up losing weight or starving.
 Males can even fight or kill each other.
 In any case, it's easier to monitor them when each gecko has its own space, as there's no guessing games between which-gecko-did-what.

 Insufficient hiding spots, inappropriate decor and/or substrate, and disruptive outside stimulus can also stress out a gecko.
 Keep their environment very regular and safe, so your gecko can have a stress-free life.

 *Leopard Geckos, African Fat-Tail Geckos, and other similar non-communal gecko species